udebella/blog/dev/javascript/2-arrow-functions.md

 In almost all cases, we can avoid `this` problem.
 I'll explain in the next article, how to create objects in javascript that do not rely on `this`.
 You should always use arrow function as the syntax is far better and you keep your sanity because you don't have to deal with moving **contexts**.
-There are some case, though, where you can't escape using `this` (when dealing with frameworks for example).
-In these case, just use the "Old" notation.
+There are some cases, though, where you can't escape using `this` (when dealing with frameworks for example).
+In these cases, just use the "Old" notation.
 When dealing with functions in Javascript, never forget about **contexts**, as it can lead you in really painful debugging sessions !